Ukraine asks NATO member countries for more weapons

 “The agreement will be finalized by the ambassadors of the EU countries and will be approved by the foreign ministers on Monday in Luxembourg,” announced the head of European diplomacy, the Spaniard Josep Borrell upon his arrival at NATO headquarters. .

-“Oil is not in this new sanctions package, but it will be discussed on Monday in Luxembourg and sooner or later there will be a decision,” he said.
+“Oil is not in this new sanctions package, but the issue will be discussed on Monday in Luxembourg and sooner or later there will be a decision,” he said.

 “An embargo on Russian oil and gas must be imposed and I hope that it will not take new atrocities for these sanctions to be decided,” Kuleba said.